 LAUREN BURLING Co-Founder/Teacher

-Co-founder Lauren Burling has been studying and teaching yoga for ten years.
+Co-founder & social media coordinator, Lauren has been studying and teaching yoga since the age of 18.
+She first practiced & taught Power Yoga in the Baptiste-style before moving to Philadelphia.
 She began deeply studying Ashtanga Yoga with certified Ashtanga teacher David Garrigues in 2012.
-She has taught weekly classes since 2008 and hosted a 200-hour teacher training in 2012.
-Lauren is a full time Medical Social Worker and studies Mindfulness-Based-Stress-Reduction (MBSR) with the Penn Program for Mindfulness.
-Her teaching is a reflection of her Ashtanga and MBSR studies and in addition, Lauren is a student of Iyengar teacher Joan White.
+She became a student of Joan White, renowned Iyengar Yoga teacher in 2015.
+She has taught weekly classes since 2008 and has had the pleasure to host teacher trainings.
+Lauren is a full time Oncology Social Worker and is a student of Mindfulness-Based-Stress-Reduction (MBSR).
+Her teaching is a reflection of her Ashtanga, Iyengar and MBSR studies.
+Lauren also has a degree in creative non-fiction writing from the University of Pittsburgh.
 Lauren is a supportive and hands-on teacher who loves a "long hold," inspires curiosity in her students, and encourages them to live on the edge of any uncertainty in their practice and in their lives.
-Lauren and Erik live in Mantua with their three cats (Hydranga, Calalilly & Rosie) and their new puppy Scout Finch.
+Lauren and Erik live in Mantua with their four animals.
 They are constantly revisiting the ways in which they can live a more sustainable lifestyle while giving back to their neighborhood and city.
-Of note, Lauren is from Pittsburgh but is an Eagles Fan, shhh!

 BRANDON EVERETT Meditation Teacher